MysteryPancake/Houdini-OpenCL/README.md

 ## Copernicus: Brute Force Voronoi

-Highly customizable voronoi based on points with different metrics (euclidean, manhattan, chebyshev and minkowski)
+Customizable voronoi based on points with different metrics (euclidean, manhattan, chebyshev and minkowski)

-I used used a brute force for loop to find the nearest point.
+I used brute force to find the nearest point.
 For better performance, use [jump flooding](https://www.shadertoy.com/view/4XlyW8) or the Eikonal node instead.

 ```cpp
 #bind parm metric_default int